wp-plugins/page-hierarchy-plug-in/readme.txt

 == Frequently asked questions ==

 = Help.
-My widget disappeared with the latest upgrade.
+My widget disappeared with the upgrade to version 1.4.
 Is that right? =

 Yes.
-Unfortunately, moving from the deprecated `register_sidebar_widget()` to the new `wp_register_sidebar_widget()` function removes your widget from the widget area or sidebar.
+Unfortunately, this happened with the upgrade to version 1.4.
+Moving from the deprecated `register_sidebar_widget()` to the new `wp_register_sidebar_widget()` function removes your widget from the widget area or sidebar.
 If you just put it back into the widget area or sidebar, your settings should still be there.

 == Upgrade notice ==
 = 2.0.2 =